cginternals/cpplocate/README.md

 # Examples and Documentation

-*cpplocate* supports to query different paths, depending on the type of component that is queried (application, library, or application bundle).
-For the most basic use case, *cpplocate* is used to detect run-time data that is associated with a module and we provide a convenience location function.
+*cpplocate* supports queries of different paths, depending on the type of the component in question (application, library, or application bundle).
+For the most basic use case, *cpplocate* is used to detect run-time data that is associated with a module, and we provide a convenience location function.

 ## Query Executable Path